nikhitkumar00/QR-Generator-Website/README.md

 ## How to Use

-1. Open the web page using the provided link.
+1. Open the web page [here](https://qrgeneratornikhit.netlify.app/).

 2. Fill in the "Data" field with the text or link you want to encode in the QR code.